-If you have a question and don’t know where to get the answer, the First-Year Office is the place to call.
+If you have a question and don’t know where to get the answer, CL&E is the place to call.
 The staff will answer your questions, help with your problems or get you in touch with the appropriate person or service to deal with your academic or personal concerns.

 Staffed by students in the Faculty of Law, the Legal Information Clinic at McGill provides legal information and referral assistance.
 Staff members are available for consultation with individuals who want to know their rights in various issue areas, such as landlord-tenant relations, family law, and immigration.
 The Legal Information Clinic also provides a free Commissioner of Oaths service.

 The Student Advocacy Programme, a proud part of the Legal Information Clinic at McGill, is an independent, free, and confidential service for McGill students.
 They provide advice and representation to McGill students accused of an academic or non-academic disciplinary offence or who are involved in a dispute with the University or a representative of the University.

 Once you become a graduate student, you are a member of the Post-Graduate Students’ Society, McGill's largest contingency of researchers, students and teaching assistants.
 The PGSS strives to provide a vehicle for the academic and ethical rights of its members in the administrative and political arena of McGill.
 We also work to improve quality of life on campus.
 In this regard, we are lucky to feature Thomson House on McTavish Street.
 This organization thrives in Thomson House, a place exclusively for graduate students.
 Be sure to drop by and find out about the services available to you!